Brain stimulation techniques show promise in patients with depression.

 - The rTMS Centre was one of the first clinics to treat patients with depression with rTMS in the UK in 2015, shortly after its approval by NICE

-- The rTMS Centre has a motto of “Care with Excellence”, reflected in its patient-centred care.
+- The rTMS Centre has a motto of “Care with Excellence”, reflected in its patient-centered care.

 - “I would not hesitate in recommending this clinic and treatment to anyone”